-Hand washing is the single most effective and least costly way to reduce the spread of infections, including the common cold, hepatitis A, food borne illnesses and many other viral and bacterial diseases.
-Alcohol-based hand rub is also effective in limiting the spread of such diseases.
+Hand washing is the single most effective and least costly way to reduce the spread of infections, including the common cold, hepatitis A, foodborne illnesses, and many other viral and bacterial diseases.
+Alcohol-based hand rub is also useful in limiting the spread of such conditions.

-The following procedures are also important to maintain the health and safety of both guests and volunteers.
+The following procedures are also essential to maintain the health and safety of both guests and volunteers.